Manhattan Heights (El Paso, Texas neighborhood): Parks and recreation

 Veterans Memorial Park was set aside by the city of El Paso on May 13, 1920.
 The park is a war memorial and "desert oasis" designed primarily by landscape architect, George Kessler.

 Another park in the area is the Municipal Rose Garden, which was opened in May 1959.
 The rose garden showcases over 430 varieties of roses and 1,500 individual rose buses.
 The roses growing in the garden are representative of types that grow best in El Paso's desert climate.
 The garden is about 4-acres in size.
 The garden has been maintained by El Paso Master Gardeners since 2007, who work as volunteers.
-There garden is multi-level and also includes waterfalls and a koi pond.
+The garden is multi-level and also includes waterfalls and a koi pond.
 The garden is open seasonally, from the beginning of March until the end of November.
 It is located on North Copia street and has free admission.
-Prior to the Rose garden, there was several different gardens on the site which were known as the Hill Top Gardens Area and opened in 1933.
+Prior to the Rose garden, there were several different gardens on the site which were known as the Hill Top Gardens Area and opened in 1933.
 The rock wall seats of the garden were part of a Civil Works Administration project and the gardens were completed by 1935.
 The Hill Top Gardens won a Better Homes and Gardens contest in 1938.